 - Formatting your resume is the next important step.
 Firstly, make a list of all the details that you wish to include in your resume and then format your resume by compiling all the details.

 - Check the do’s and don’ts of resume writing as per each type of resume and come up with the best and most appealing one.

-- Customise your resume by using a template.
-You can personalise the template with your personal details.
+- Customize your resume by using a template.
+You can personalize the template with your personal details.

 - Certain studies conducted have shown that 70% of the employers still prefer traditional resumes and 20% prefer the non-traditional ones.

 Describing a few objectives in your resume is an extremely important process because this helps in giving the employer an idea that you are familiar with that particular company and the job requirements.

 The resume objective should be written according to the job which you are applying for.
 Listing specific objectives will fetch you a better chance of getting selected by the employer.

 As such choosing the correct format is highly essential.
 But other than that, arranging the contents properly in your resume is much more important because you get only a few minutes to catch the attention of the employer.

 Creating an irresistible and compelling resume is the one and only means of proving that you are better than the rest and you are the ideal one for the job.

 In short, a resume is the best opportunity to create a personal impression on the employer.
 So, make sure you frame it with utmost care and attention.